 With this quick guide to 10 useful Spanish phrases you should know before visiting Argentina, I will help you back on track.

-Feel free to share your own experience with Argentine Spanish in the comments below.
-I would love to hear what you think!
+Feel free to share your own experience with Spanish in Argentina in the comments below.
+I would love to hear about your experiences and what you think about Spanish in Argentina!

 #1 You speak Castellano – not español